LukaHarambasic/harambasic.de/content/posts/almost-free-setup-for-ngos-startups-and-side-projects.md

     - IFTTT
     - Slack
     - Google Meet
-tldr: The only thing you definitively should pay for is the domain, the free tiers of the other services are just fine for the beginning.
-Use what you feel comfortable with, this post only reflects my personal preferences and can easily be transferred to other tools in the same area.
+tldr: The only thing you should definitely pay for is the domain, the free levels of other services are more than enough to get you started.
+Use what you feel comfortable with.
+This post reflects only my personal preferences and can easily be transferred to other tools in the same area.
 tweet: https://twitter.com/luka_harambasic
 ---